Barbosania: Description

-Barbosania was a medium-sized pterodactyloid with a skull length of 392 millimetres.
-Its body was 209.5 millimetres long.
+Barbosania was a medium-sized pterodactyloid with a skull length of 392 millimetres, or 15.4 inches.
+Its body was 209.5 millimetres, or 8.2 inches long.
 The skull is elongated with a slight upwards bend in the snout.
 Its lack of a rostral and dentary median sagittal crest allows a distinction from other related pterosaurs.
 Also a parietal crest on top of the skull is absent.
 The authors considered it unlikely that this morphology was age-related and rejected the explanation of such traits by sexual dimorphism unless there was specific evidence to prove this.
 The describers established a single autapomorphy, unique trait: the possession of thirteen dorsal vertebrae instead of the normal twelve.
 The first four tooth pairs are extremely long, forming a rosette to catch slippery prey like fish or squids.
 This rosette is however not laterally expanded, which was reflected in the specific name.
 There are at least twenty-four teeth in the upper jaw and twenty in the lower jaw for a total of eighty-eight.